Gray-Wu/FitBi-Data-Exploration/README.md

 ## Project Overview

-This data analysis project aims to study trends in an existing fitness/health data collection device called FitBit.
+This data analysis project aims to study user trends from an existing fitness/health data collection device called FitBit.
 Then develope marketing recommendations for a new fitness tracker company to improve customer experience and unlock growth opportunities with their product.

 ### 📊 Data Source:
 - [Download FitBit Tracker Data From Kaggle!](https://www.kaggle.com/datasets/arashnic/fitbit)